Poetry Tip #7: The Quatrain

 Of mustard on Mamma.”

 I hope these examples provide more help than confusion.
 A cardinal rule of writing verse is to be consistent.
-If you find a pattern with its own unique rhythm, line length, and rhyme scheme – and it works to say what you want to convey –go with it.
+If you find a pattern with its own unique rhythm, line length, and rhyme scheme – and it works to say what you want to convey – go with it.

-Poetry Tip #6
+Poetry Tip #6: Short Stanzas

 In 1959 I sat in an auditorium in Agnes Scott College in Decatur, Georgia to hear Robert Frost speak.
-At 85 and rather frail, he thrilled us with his famous poems read as only the poet could read them.
+At 85 and rather frail, he still thrilled us with his famous poems read as only the poet can read them.
 Toward the end of his presentation, Frost confided that he no longer had the energy to compose longer works but he still loved writing couplets.

 COUPLET/DISTICH